billwear/billwear.github.io/_posts/2025-06-03-the-three-mirrors.md

 title: "The Three Mirrors"
 date: 2025-06-03
 ---

-*Who are you when you’re not looking*?
+Who are you when you're not looking?

-Here’s a five-minute test that may help you find your inner fire.
+Here's a five-minute test.
 Answer quickly.
-Don’t deliberate.

-## Three people

-First, name these people:
--

-Someone you admire but don’t really like.
--
+Don't deliberate.
+The inner critic is slower than the inner fire -- you want to outrun it.

+---

+**Three people**

+Name them:

-Someone you trust but don’t know that well.
+Someone you admire but don't really like.
+Someone you trust but don't know that well.
+Someone deeply flawed that you idolize anyway.
--

-Someone flawed that you idolize anyway.

 Write down the names.

-## Three traits

-Now, in ***one word***, answer the following questions:
--

-If you don’t like them, why do you admire them?
--
+Don't explain them yet.

+---

+**Three traits**

+Now, one word each:

-If you don’t know them that well, why do you trust them?
+If you don't like them, why do you admire them?
+If you don't know them that well, why do you trust them?
+If they're so flawed, why do you idolize them?
--

-If they’re so flawed, why do you idolize them?

-Write down those three words.
-Just one word each.

-## Three roles
+One word per answer.
+Write them down.

+---

+**Three roles**

-Take each pair of those words, and write down a ***one-word*** role that has both traits.
-Could be a job (architect), personality (hothead), or social role (peacekeeper).
+Take each pair of those words and find a single word that holds both traits.
+Could be a job, a personality type, a social role.
+Architect.
+Hothead.
+Peacekeeper.
+One word per pair.

-Just one word for each role.

-## One archetype
+---

+**One archetype**
-Now look at those three roles and come up with some words that capture all three.
-A few or a dozen, it doesn’t matter.

-Now read slowly through the list until you hit one that hits back.
-Makes you exclaim, pump your fist in the air, or point at the air like you just got the answer.
+Look at the three roles.
+Write down whatever words come -- a few or a dozen, doesn't matter.
+Then read back through the list slowly until one hits back.
+Makes you point at the air.
+Makes you say yes out loud.

-That’s your “fireline,” where the flames start.
+That's your fireline.
+Where the flames start.

-Now that you know, what will you do differently?

-## Bonus: My example

-As an example, here’s my own exercise.
--

-I admire a senior manager that I worked with in the past, but didn’t like very much (“S”).
--

-I completely trust an acquaintance that I don’t really know that well (“C”).
--
+---

+Here's my own example, so you can see how the logic works -- or doesn't, which is also the point.

-My hero is Batman, who is deeply flawed emotionally, but can hold his own with heroes and villians alike, all a hundred times more powerful than him.
+I admire a senior manager I worked with who I didn't much like.
+I completely trust an acquaintance I barely know.
+My hero is Batman -- deeply flawed emotionally, but capable of holding his own with people a hundred times more powerful than him.

-The traits?
--

-S was brilliant.
--

-C is incredibly realistic.
--
+The traits: the manager was brilliant.
+The acquaintance is relentlessly realistic.
 Batman is fiercely moral.

-The roles?
--

-Brilliant + real = mastermind
--

-Real + moral = steward
--

-Brilliant + moral = sovereign

-Putting these together, I get “architect” (the general role, not the building designer).
+The roles: brilliant plus real equals mastermind.
+Real plus moral equals steward.
+Brilliant plus moral equals sovereign.

+Put those together and I get architect -- not the building designer, but the general role.
+The one who sees the whole structure and knows where the load-bearing walls are.

-You might not get that at all.
-My way of answering this might not make sense, given the answers to the questions.
+You might get something completely different.
+My path through this exercise won't be yours.
+That's not a bug -- it's the whole point.

-And that’s the point.
 You have to misdirect your inner critic just enough to slide past them.

-Bur when you see the answer, you’ll know it.
+But when you see the answer, you'll know it.

+Principle seven: be who you are.
+This exercise is just a way to catch yourself being it before you have time to perform something else instead.